Design

 How should I tailor a ux designer CV for UK employers?

 Start by matching the job description language where it reflects your real experience.
-For ux designer roles, employers usually look for evidence around research-led design decisions and problem framing and collaboration with product and engineering teams.
+For ux designer roles, employers usually look for evidence around research methodology breadth — usability testing, user interviews, contextual enquiry, card sorting, or diary studies used and problem framing and design thinking: how you defined the problem before moving to wireframes or prototypes.

 Which keywords matter most for a ux designer CV?